Error-induced extinction in a multi-type critical birth-death process: Abstract

 \section{Abstract}

-Critical birth-death processes with $n$ distinct types are investigated.
-Each type $i$ cell divides independently $(i)\to(i)+(i)$ or mutates $(i)\to(i+1)$ at the same rate.
-The total number of cells grows exponentially as a Yule process until the maximal type $n$ cells appear, which cannot mutate but die at rate one.
-The last type makes the process critical and hence after the exponentially growing phase eventually all cells die with probability one.
-The process mimics the accumulation of mutations in a growing population where too many mutations are lethal.
-This has applications for understanding the mutational burden and so-called error catastrophe in cancer, bacteria, or virus.
+Extreme mutation rates in microbes and cancer cells can result in error-induced extinction (EEX), where every descendant cell eventually acquires a lethal mutation.
+In this work, we investigate critical birth-death processes with $n$ distinct types as a birth-death model of EEX in a growing population.
+Each type-$i$ cell divides independently $(i)\to(i)+(i)$ or mutates $(i)\to(i+1)$ at the same rate.
+The total number of cells grows exponentially as a Yule process until a cell of type-$n$ appears, which cell type can only die at rate one.
+This makes the whole process critical and hence after the exponentially growing phase eventually all cells die with probability one.
 We present large-time asymptotic results for the general $n$-type critical birth-death process.
-We find that the mass function of the number of cells of type $k$ has algebraic and stationary tail $(\text{size})^{-1-\chi_k}$, with $\chi_k=2^{1-k}$, for $k=2,\dots,n$, in sharp contrast to the exponential tail of the first type.
+We find that the mass function of the number of cells of type-$k$ has algebraic and stationary tail $(\text{size})^{-1-\chi_k}$, with $\chi_k=2^{1-k}$, for $k=2,\dots,n$, in sharp contrast to the exponential tail of the first type.
 The same exponents describe the tail of the asymptotic survival probability $(\text{time})^{-\chi_n}$.
-We discuss the consequences and applications of the results for studying extinction due to mutational burden in biological populations.
+We present applications of the results for studying extinction due to intolerable mutation rates in biological populations.